rdohms/Tweester/readme.txt

 Tags: twitter, page, list, search
 Requires at least: 2.5
 Tested up to: 3
-Stable tag: 0.1
+Stable tag: 0.2

 This plugin allows you to show a list of twitter users who tweeted a selected text.
-It can be used to list people who support your cause for example and display them in a WP page.
+It can be used to list people who support your cause for example.

 == Description ==